aimhigherweb/iec_website/content/what-we-do/gas-permeable-contact-lenses.md

 ---
 <div class="employee-heading">

 <p>Rigid gas permeable (RGP) contact lenses are a type of lens made with stiff silicone polymers that still allow oxygen to pass through to the cornea, giving them their name.
-Our Adelaide and Woodville practices are equipped with exciting new <a href="/what-we-do/anterior-imaging">technology</a> that allows our optometrists to design custom RGP lenses for our patients that can improve vision for wearers with a range of eye conditions.</p>
+Our Adelaide and Woodville practices are equipped with exciting new <a href="/what-we-do/anterior-imaging">technology</a> that allows our optometrists to custom design RGP lenses for our patients that can improve vision for wearers with a range of eye conditions.</p>

-<p>If you would like to know if you're a candidate for rigid lenses, make an <a href="/what-we-do/eye-exam">appointment</a> with one of our practitioners.</p></p>
+<p>If you would like to know if you are a candidate for rigid lenses, make an <a href="/what-we-do/eye-exam">appointment</a> with one of our practitioners.</p></p>

 </div>

 Conditions such as [myopia](/what-we-do/myopia), [astigmatism](/what-we-do/astigmatism), aphakia, [keratoconus](/what-we-do/keratoconus), and irregular corneas benefit from RGP lenses.
 This is because they hold their shape and provide an even front optical surface for the eye.
+RGP lens wearers experience clear, high-quality vision with a higher safety profile than any other contact lens.

 RGPs are more durable and last longer (often at least a year) than soft contact lenses.
 They come in a variety of types to treat individual eye conditions.
 At Innovative Eye Care we use a customised lens design program called EyeSpace to accurately design the fit and power of your lens for your eye.

 ![](/uploads/rgp-2.jpg)